 Despite discontinuing production in Greece, as far as the public knows, Rossi’s contract with Ampenergo is still good.
 While it is still much too soon to tell when or even if the E-Cat will ever see mass market release, according to Rossi himself, 97 different E-Cat devices are in operation on an international scale in homes across the world.
 This is surely an indication of the future success of the device if these E-Cats receive good reviews from their users.

 For more recent news regarding cold fusion, it has been reported for some time now that Rossi’s old partner, turned friendly competitor, Francesco Piantelli has been developing a new form of cold fusion energy that will possibly compete with the E-Cat if it ever reaches the rest of the world.
 For now, little is known about what Piantelli is planning, however he is in the process of creating his own company in order to further research even more cold fusion methods.

-the E-Cat (though he refused to name any of those companies) and that he was planning on forming a new 1 Megawatt plant in the USA in October.
+In a press conference in the past day, Rossi was quoted as saying that big companies were backing the E-Cat (though he refused to name any of those companies) and that he was planning on forming a new 1 Megawatt plant in the USA in October.
 Not having seen much major media coverage on the E-Cat, many are still skeptical as to his claims of great progress that is being made, but time will tell

 just how successful Mr. Rossi’s invention becomes.